What Is Brightpearl?

 Square for Retail

 If you want to really simplify things, try Square for Retail.
 This is a retail version of Square’s POS software, and includes payment processing, inventory, customer, and employee management, plus reporting tools.
 It also works with Square’s popular POS hardware, and you get favorable payment processing rates.
-It doesn’t offer omnichannel functionality like Brightpearl and Lightspeed, but at $60 per month it can work for small brick-and-mortar retailers.
+It doesn’t offer omnichannel functionality like Brightpearl and Lightspeed, but at a low monthly cost, it can work for small brick-and-mortar retailers.

 Is Brightpearl Right for Your Business?